 Quick Facts on Parsnips

-- The parsnips originate from Asia and Europe and were introduced in America back in the 17th century.
+- The parsnips originated from Asia and Europe and were introduced to America in the 17th century.

-- In Europe, parsnips used to be a sweetener for cakes and jams, before sugar was produced.
-Also, the parsnip was used for bread making in the 16th century.
+- Before sugar was introduced in Europe, parsnips used to be a sweetener for cakes and jams.
+Also, parsnip was used for bread making in the 16th century.

-- The parsnip is related to the carrot, dill, celery, parsley, and cumin too.
+- Parsnip is related to carrot, dill, celery, parsley, and cumin.